storj/docs/app/(docs)/object-mount/linux/user-guides/validate/page.md

   user:~$ cuno
   ```

 - You should see the `(cuno)` CLI prefix to the left of your user prompt.
-This indicates that a new shell has been launched wrapped in Object Mount’s `cuno` wrapper:
+This indicates that a new shell has been launched, wrapped in Object Mount’s `cuno` wrapper:
   ```
   user:~$ cuno
   (cuno) user:~$